-With access to a broader array of non-network information sources like incident reports, employee complaints, supervisor evaluations or other HR records, plus access badge and printer data, many of these behaviors would have been known in advance once they were analyzed by a UBA solution like Haystax Technology’s Constellation for Insider Threat.
+With access to a broader array of non-network information sources like incident reports, employee complaints, supervisor evaluations or other HR records, plus access badge and printer data, many of these behaviors would have been known in advance once they were analyzed by a UBA solution like Haystax Technology’s Haystax for Insider Threat.

-One of the unique features of Constellation is that it takes a ‘whole-person’ approach to assessing risk, using a 700-node probabilistic model of human behavior to continuously analyze employee actions and prioritize those individuals most likely to harm an organization through malice, negligence or even inadvertence.
-Constellation connects to a wide variety of network and non-network data sources, and uses machine learning and other artificial intelligence techniques to augment the data so that it can be applied as evidence to the model.
+One of the unique features of Haystax is that it takes a ‘whole-person’ approach to assessing risk, using a 700-node probabilistic model of human behavior to continuously analyze employee actions and prioritize those individuals most likely to harm an organization through malice, negligence or even inadvertence.
+Haystax connects to a wide variety of network and non-network data sources, and uses machine learning and other artificial intelligence techniques to augment the data so that it can be applied as evidence to the model.

 A telling piece of evidence of insider risk at Tesla can be found in Musk’s statement that the Gigafactory technician was “disruptive and combative” in the workplace, and even tried to persuade his colleagues to join his scheme.
-There are several Constellation model nodes that would have reflected this adverse behavior, alerting security analysts to the growing issues of concern around the employee and his diminishing trustworthiness.
+There are several Haystax model nodes that would have reflected this adverse behavior, alerting security analysts to the growing issues of concern around the employee and his diminishing trustworthiness.

 Likewise, being passed over for a promotion is crucial evidence for another key risk indicator in the model.
 In fact, “disgruntlement” is one of the top-level concepts that negatively impacts employee trustworthiness.

-Had Constellation been deployed at Tesla, users would have been alerted to the employee’s bad behavior early enough to have paid closer attention, or even placed him on a watch list, so that by the time the data exfiltration or code changes were detected the security team could have acted immediately to avert a larger crisis.
+Had Haystax been deployed at Tesla, users would have been alerted to the employee’s bad behavior early enough to have paid closer attention, or even placed him on a watch list, so that by the time the data exfiltration or code changes were detected the security team could have acted immediately to avert a larger crisis.